MattiNieminen/clj-web-example/README.md

 vagrant up

 # In development, the above command starts MongoDB inside a Docker container
 # running inside a proxy virtual machine.
-The application should be run at
+The application should be run
-# the host machine by running:
+# separately at the host machine by running:
 cd app
 lein repl
 (go)